IanPape/SnackSafe/README.txt

     For instance, say I tend to find all store bought Salsas taste overwhelmingly of Cumin (which I do), just search for "salsa" and put "cumin" in the custom allergen input and voila!
 A list of Salsas with no cumin!

      Snack safe everyone!

+The tools I used in building this app:

+Python
+SqlAlchemy
+Postgresql
+ElephantSql
+deployed on Render
+Bootstrap